tayden1990/GlobGram-alpha-v2.0.0/README.md

 	- Web Share varies by platform; the app falls back to copying invite text to the clipboard
 - Missing translations
 	- In dev, missing keys log to the console; ensure the key exists in the locale JSON

+## Contributing

+We welcome issues and pull requests!
+Please read `CONTRIBUTING.md` for how to set up your environment, coding conventions, and PR checklist.
+By participating, you agree to our `CODE_OF_CONDUCT.md`.

+Useful entry points
+- `src/ui/App.tsx` for UI shell and flows (onboarding, invite, settings, PWA updates).
+- `src/nostr/engine.ts` for send/receive, room membership, and media stages.
+- `src/services/upload.ts` for upload/download backends and MIME handling.
+- `public/locales/*.json` to add or update translations.

 ## Roadmap (selected)